The Joseph Rowntree Foundation's child poverty programme explores:

 - What range of policies, practice and behaviours will work to reduce and end child poverty?

 - What are the consequences of not tackling child poverty?

 Find out more with our data and graphs about child poverty.

 - The proportion of children living in poverty has risen considerably in the last 30 years.
 In 1968 one in ten children lived in poverty (1.4 million children).
 By 1995 it was one in three (4.3 million children).

 - The UK has proportionally more children in poverty than most rich countries.
 UNICEF places us 14th out of 29 countries in a league table of children’s material wellbeing.

 - All political parties have signed up to the goal of ending child poverty by 2020 and to the 2010 Child Poverty Act enshrining this in law.

-- In addition to the human cost to families and children of allowing high levels of poverty to continue, our research estimates that child poverty costs £25 billion each year in costs to the Exchequer and reduced GDP.
+In addition to the human cost to families and children of allowing high levels of poverty to continue, it is estimated that child poverty costs £29 billion each year in costs to the Exchequer and reduced GDP.